craignicholson/docker-quickstart/cheetsheet.md

 > docker service ls

 List this processes running in SWARM cluster.
+Process is PID.
+PID runs are node.
+PIDs exist because they are a service which is a continer.

 > docker service ps SERVICENAME